What Happens If You Overdose on Ozempic?

-Can you overdose on Ozempic?
+Can You Overdose on Ozempic?

 Yes, it is possible to overdose on medications like Ozempic.
 While an Ozempic overdose is unlikely to be fatal, it can cause severe symptoms that may require hospitalization.